-We directly employ approximatley 1,500 employees, which reduces the risk that someone working in our business is a victim of modern slavery.
-The company does not work with outsourced cleaning companies, for example, in light of the potential higher risk, this strategy may pose.
+We directly employ in excess of 1,700 employees, which reduces the risk that someone working in our business is a victim of modern slavery.
+The Company does not work with outsourced cleaning Companies, in light of the potential higher risk, this strategy may pose.

-However, as a result of recruitment challenges there are a number of hotels that have found it necessary to utilise the services of staffing agencies either to support the recruitment of permanent employees or for the supply of additional staffing on a short term basis during peak trading periods.
+However, as a result of recruitment challenges, we still have a number of hotels that have found it necessary to utilise the services of staffing agencies either to support the recruitment of permanent employees or for the supply of additional staffing on a short-term basis during peak trading periods.
 In order to minimise the risk of modern slavery through the use of such agencies, a central register of approved agencies exists.
-An agency worker supplier is only placed on the register of approved agencies for company use once a number of processes have been followed as set out in the ethical recruitment policy already referenced.
+An Agency Worker supplier is only placed on the register of approved Agencies for Company use once a number of processes have been followed as set out in the Ethical Recruitment Policy already referenced.

-The group's talent acquisition team are in regular communication with HR Managers to raise awareness of industry best practice recruitment standards.

-Communications also reinforce De Vere recruitment standards of performance including updates on Modern Day Slavery, Human Trafficking and Immigration, covering key controls such as payment of recruitment fees and payment into employee bank accounts only.

-Retraining of immigration legislation/right to work checks was undertaken in Q1 of 2022 following the introduction of new legislation in April 2022 regarding immigration and right to work checks.
+Annual Talent Acquisition workshops are held for all our managers with a focus on industry best practice recruitment standards.
+The workshops facilitate opportunities to reinforce De Vere recruitment standards of performance including updates on Modern Day Slavery, Human Trafficking and Immigration, covering key controls such as payment of recruitment fees, payment into employee bank accounts only and passport retention.
+Retraining of Immigration Legislation /Right to work checks was undertaken in Q3 of 2023 following the introduction of new People Masterclass series to educate and train our manager in best practice management and legislation, which included Immigration and Right to Work checks.

-Colleague information regarding the prevention of modern slavery and human trafficking is also outlined in our colleague handbook and is available through 'Inspire Online', the company's e-learning portal.
+Colleague information regarding the prevention of modern slavery and human trafficking is also outlined in our Colleague Handbook and is available through 'Inspire Online', the Company's e-learning portal.
 Group-wide bespoke posters for colleague noticeboards are displayed to raise awareness, promote communication and highlight confidential reporting procedures.

-A number of our properties offer live-in accommodation for employees.
+A number of our properties offer live in accommodation for employees.
 De Vere is a responsible employer that is concerned for the welfare of all of its colleagues, and particularly recognises the importance of providing comfortable and safe facilities and living conditions that are conducive to fostering positive wellbeing.
-To this end, defined standards have been developed that set out the key expectation that our colleagues can expect from the company and those that the company expect of our live in employees to ensure that the facilities are enjoyed appropriately by all those that use them, protecting their human rights.
+To this end, defined standards have been developed that set out the key expectation that our colleagues can expect from the Company and those that the Company expect of our live-in employees to ensure that the facilities are enjoyed appropriately by all those that use them, protecting their human rights.
+These live-in facilities are checked regularly to ensure compliance.

-A whistle blowing policy is published on our colleague communication portal and a free confidential helpline is available and readily advertised for any employee to use should they wish to raise concerns about the business or the conduct of any of its employees.
+A Whistle Blowing Policy is published on our colleague communication portal and a free confidential helpline is available and readily advertised for any employee to use should they wish to raise concerns about the business or the conduct of any of its employees.